 Many, many tax exemptions

-Generous retirement package beginning at 20 years of service and continuing until death
+Generous lifetime retirement packages beginning at 20 years of service

-Everything listed above is funded by the government, and in many cases, is also run by the government.
-And consider this: in our progressive tax system, the top 50% of the U.S. population pays about 97% of income taxes while the top 1% pay 38.5% of individual income taxes.
-What this means in practice is that a small sliver of the population is paying for a large portion of the military’s budget.
-No, this is not traditional crimson-red socialism in the purest sense, but it certainly remains much further to the left than the rest of American society.
+The government funds everything listed above, and in many cases, also runs it.
+And consider this: In our progressive tax system, the top 50% of the U.S. population pays about 97% of income taxes while the top 1% pay 38.5% of individual income taxes.
+This means a small sliver of the population is paying for a substantial portion of the military’s budget.
+No, this is not traditional crimson-red socialism in the purest sense, but it remains much further to the left than the rest of American society.

-My point here is not to expose the hypocrisy of my conservative military friends but to demonstrate how quickly lived experience can diverge from professed ideology and how blind people can be to that divergence.
-Don’t get me wrong, we all do it sometimes.
-In the real world — as opposed to the warped media “realities” we increasingly spend our waking hours inhabiting — the lines between doer and taker can get uncomfortably blurry.
+My point here is not to expose the hypocrisy of my conservative colleagues but to demonstrate how fast lived experience can diverge from professed ideology and how unaware people can be of that divergence.
+Don’t mistake me, we all do it sometimes.
+In the real world — as opposed to the warped media “realities” we increasingly spend our waking hours inhabiting — the lines between doer and taker become blurry.

 If you have ever visited an Army, Navy, Air Force, or Marine Corps base, you understand what I am talking about.
 They are comfortable gated communities, where it is possible to work, play, exercise, worship, and shop, all without ever leaving the safe confines of the base.
 In the end, therefore, it is hard to escape the fact that everything listed above is provided through the redistribution of steeply progressive taxation.